 - There are several reasons to contact the hospital: - To notify the hospital when time is needed to set-up for the patient.
-Examples include major trauma, cardiac arrest, hazardous materials, bedbugs, and Cardiac or Stroke Alerts - o Contact all hospitals with all serious patients, e.g., stroke, MI, respiratory distress, shock and major traumas. - To obtain orders, such as for procedures or medications indicated by the diamond in these Standing Orders. - o To obtain advice.
-For example, guidance from the MCP might be needed before a medication is given, even though Standing Orders allow it to be used without permission.
-Another situation could be a patient with an unfamiliar condition. - When contacting the hospital, make sure a clear picture is painted.
+Examples include major trauma, cardiac arrest, hazardous materials, bedbugs, and Cardiac, Stroke or Sepsis Alerts - Contact all hospitals with all serious patients, e.g., stroke, MI, respiratory distress, shock and major traumas. - To obtain orders, such as for procedures or medications indicated by the diamond in these Standing Orders. - To obtain advice, for example, guidance from the MCP might be needed before a medication is given, even though Standing Orders allow it to be used without permission.
+Another situation might be a patient with an unfamiliar condition. - When contacting the hospital, make sure a clear picture is painted.
 The crew can see the patient; the hospital personnel cannot.
-The ability to communicate findings will directly impact the hospital's response. - When calling about a trauma patient, include MIVT, ETA, the components of the GCS, and patient assessment findings, especially those relevant to the decision to transport to a Trauma Center.

-- If consultation with a physician is desired, the medic should specifically request Medical Control - Paramedics should read the EKG, and then decide whether it should be transmitted.
-Paramedics who have transmitted an EKG are expected to call and to speak with the MCP. - EMTs and AEMTs must call the hospital whenever they transmit an EKG. - When calling with an alert (Trauma, Cardiac, or Stroke) say, "We recommend a Alert." - Remember that the hospital may have more information, and may or may not decide to act on your recommended alert.
-Examples: - o Patients who meet Trauma Destination Protocols do NOT always warrant the hospital calling in a surgical team immediately. - o A patient who meets Cardiac Alert criteria may have prior EKGs in their hospital record that indicate that the alert is unnecessary. - Every crew transporting a patient is expected to provide a full run sheet to the hospital upon delivery or within 3 hours.
+The ability to communicate findings will directly impact the hospital's response. - When calling about a trauma patient, include MIVT, ETA, the components of the GCS, and patient assessment findings, especially those relevant to the decision to transport to a Trauma Center. - If consultation with a physician is desired, the medic should specifically request Medical Control - Paramedics should read the EKG, and then decide whether it should be transmitted.
+Paramedics who have transmitted an EKG are expected to call and to speak with the MCP. - When calling with an alert (Trauma, etc.) say, "We recommend a \\\\\\ Alert." - Remember that the hospital may have more information, and may or may not decide to act on your recommended alert.
+Examples: - Patients who meet Trauma Destination Protocols do NOT always warrant the hospital calling in a surgical team immediately. - $\circ$ A patient who meets Cardiac Alert criteria may have prior EKGs in their hospital record that indicate that the alert is unnecessary. - Every crew transporting a patient is expected to provide a completed run sheet to the hospital upon delivery or within 3 hours.